Best MCP Servers for Coding Agents: 10 Worth Installing

 The full list of official reference servers lives at github.com/modelcontextprotocol/servers.
 Community-built servers are indexed at mcp.so — the ecosystem expands quickly and new high-quality servers appear regularly.

 If you're running local models alongside MCP-connected tools, see our guide to the best local LLMs for RTX 50-series GPUs — MCP works just as well with a locally-hosted Qwen or Llama model as it does with Claude or GPT.
+For safer autonomous workflows, pair tool access with an AI agent sandbox and clear context engineering rules before granting write access.

 Frequently Asked Questions